auraphp/Aura.Router/README.md

 # Aura.Router

-Provides a web router implementation: given a URL path and a copy of `$_SERVER`, it will extract path-info parameter values for a specific route.
+Provides a web router implementation: given a URL path and a copy of `$_SERVER`, it will extract path-info and `$_SERVER` values for a specific route.

-Note that this package does not provide a dispatching mechanism.
+This package does not provide a dispatching mechanism.
 Your application is expected to take the information provided by the matching route and dispatch to a controller on its own.
 For one possible dispatch system, please see [Aura.Dispatcher][].

 ## Foreword